jeremy-rifkin/cpptrace/README.md

 >     ...
 > }
 > ```
-> This code will compile and in some sense work as expected as the second catch handler will work, however, cpptrace
+> This code will compile and the second catch handler will work, however, cpptrace won't know about the handler and as
-> won't know about the handler and as such it would be able to correctly collect a trace on a non-`std::runtime_error`
+> such it won't be able to correctly collect a trace when a type that does not match `std::runtime_error` is thrown.
+No
-> that is thrown.
-No run-time errors will occur, however, `from_current_exception` may report a misleading trace.
+> run-time errors will occur, however, `from_current_exception` will report a misleading trace.

 ### Removing the `CPPTRACE_` prefix